DDSoftDennie/speaker/AI/GitHubCopilotAndMarkDownWritingND.md

 # Github Copilot & Markdown Writing for Neurodiversity

+Category: AI

 Do you know that GitHub Copilot is not only a great tool for coding but also for writing?

 When making Markdown files, we can write formatted text in our favorite editor or IDE.
 Markdown is a lightweight markup language with plain text formatting syntax.
 It is often used to format readme files but you can do much more with it.